 NOTE: For all ASU Exterior and Interior Locations, students must apply at least 3 days before your scheduled shoot through the online application.
 That time is required to generate the permit and notify ASU Police.
 You must be filming for an ASU Class to gain access to ASU Exterior and Interior locations.
 Permits are emailed as a PDF to the student that has made the request at least 24-hours before your scheduled shoot date.

-Most exterior locations are available at all four campuses in the Valley from Monday – Thursday from 5 pm – 12 am, Friday from 2 pm – 12 am and the weekends are completely available from 5 am – 1 am.
+Most exterior locations are available Monday - Thursday from 5 - 12 am, Friday from 2 pm - 12 am, and the weekends are completely available from 5 am - 12 am.

 Special Permission Needed:

 ++ There is currently no specific contact name at the SDFC to give you permission to film.

 Unlike the Exterior Location request process, you will need to get permission from whoever is responsible for the location to sign the Facility Location Release form.
 This is the form online that you will need to download, get filled out and signed by whoever is responsible, and then upload with your online application form.